Sanspro11/PvZAssembly/README.md

-This is the Plants vs Zombes but its the "scuffed version", Its for the grade 10 Assembly project in the Gvahim (גבהים) program.
+This is the Plants vs Zombies game but its the "scuffed version", It was made for the grade 10 Assembly project in the Gvahim (גבהים) program.

 Originally i wanted to do a game similar to Plants vs Zombies, but as i developed this game, I kind of made my own game with its own rules (which is probably a game that already exists in other variants)
 This entire project is in Assembly, no other languages.